maplibre/martin/README.md

 # Number of web server workers
 worker_processes: 8

-# The socket address to bind [default: 0.0.0.0:3000]
-listen_addresses: '0.0.0.0:3000'

 # Enable watch mode
-watch: true
+watch: false

 # Trust invalid certificates.
 This introduces significant vulnerabilities, and should only be used as a last resort.
 danger_accept_invalid_certs: false

-# associative arrays of table sources
+# Associative arrays of table sources
 table_sources:
   public.table_source:
-    # table source id
+    # Table source id (required)
     id: public.table_source

-    # table schema
+    # Table schema (required)
     schema: public

-    # table name
+    # Table name (required)
     table: table_source

+    # Geometry SRID (required)
+    srid: 4326

-    # geometry column name
+    # Geometry column name (required)
     geometry_column: geom

-    # geometry srid
-    srid: 4326
+    # Feature id column name
+    id_column: ~

+    # An integer specifying the minimum zoom level
+    minzoom: 0

+    # An integer specifying the maximum zoom level.
+MUST be >= minzoom
+    maxzoom: 30

+    # The maximum extent of available map tiles.
+Bounds MUST define an area
+    # covered by all zoom levels.
+The bounds are represented in WGS:84
+    # latitude and longitude values, in the order left, bottom, right, top.
+    # Values may be integers or floating point numbers.
+    bounds: [-180.0, -90.0, 180.0, 90.0]

-    # tile extent in tile coordinate space
+    # Tile extent in tile coordinate space
     extent: 4096

-    # buffer distance in tile coordinate space to optionally clip geometries
+    # Buffer distance in tile coordinate space to optionally clip geometries
     buffer: 64

-    # boolean to control if geometries should be clipped or encoded as is
+    # Boolean to control if geometries should be clipped or encoded as is
     clip_geom: true

-    # geometry type
+    # Geometry type
     geometry_type: GEOMETRY

-    # list of columns, that should be encoded as a tile properties
+    # List of columns, that should be encoded as tile properties (required)
     properties:
       gid: int4

-# associative arrays of function sources
+# Associative arrays of function sources
 function_sources:
   public.function_source:
-    # function source id
+    # Function source id (required)
     id: public.function_source

-    # schema name
+    # Schema name (required)
     schema: public

-    # function name
+    # Function name (required)
     function: function_source

+    # An integer specifying the minimum zoom level
+    minzoom: 0

+    # An integer specifying the maximum zoom level.
+MUST be >= minzoom
+    maxzoom: 30

+    # The maximum extent of available map tiles.
+Bounds MUST define an area
+    # covered by all zoom levels.
+The bounds are represented in WGS:84
+    # latitude and longitude values, in the order left, bottom, right, top.
+    # Values may be integers or floating point numbers.
+    bounds: [-180.0, -90.0, 180.0, 90.0]
 ```

 ## Using with Docker